LAKERS TOGETHER: Find out how we're moving forward.

 She has published two books, including TV Female Foursomes & their Fans: Featuring the Golden Girls, Designing Women, Living Single, Sex and the City, Girlfriends, Cashmere Mafia, and Hot in Cleveland (McFarland, 2015) and Jiggle: (Re)Shaping American Women (Lexington Books, 2007), as well as many scholarly articles and critical reviews.
 Her current research focuses on the cross-regional experience of women triathletes aged forty and beyond.
 Dr. Burns-Ardolino holds a PhD in Cultural Studies and MA in English (Teaching of Writing and Literature) from George Mason University.
 Her BA was earned in International Politics and Philosophy at the University of Hull in England.

 Perhaps most importantly, Dr. Burns-Ardolino is a committed teacher who is passionate about supporting her students.
-She was also one of the founders of GVSU's path-breaking Social Innovation Program.
+She was also one of the founders of Grand Valley's path-breaking Social Innovation Program.

 Graduate Program Director of Social Innovation and Professor of IRIS: Integrative, Religious, and Intercultural Studies